 To use this concept, Boeing can easily continue using Catia 5.
-Just start doing complete drawings and converting them to a PDF.
+Just start doing complete associated information documents (drawings) and converting them to a PDF.
 Get the engineering deliverable out of native Catia 5 system.
 Dassault also should work to create a stable 3D model that can guarantee the integrity of the part and can safely be exported as a step and not be corrupt.
 Having so many different 3D CAD systems available has limited the interoperability.
 Sadly, the major CAD companies have a vested interest in this not working.
 If they did we would move to the most cost effective standard solution.

 The 3D model cannot be used as the part authority!

 There can be huge problems with the 3D model.

 There are very few programs that have the parts, assemblies and drawings in one file.

 Could Boeing move back to one of these systems?

 The truth is that it would be better than continuing the path they are on with Catia 5.